Wolters Kluwer Reviews Changes to Federal and State Estate and Gift Tax Rules

-For example, if one spouse died in 2021 after using only $4 million of his or her exclusion for lifetime gifts, the other spouse would still have their more than $11.70 million exclusion (or a higher amount depending on the inflation adjustment in the year of his or her death) as well as the remaining amount of the deceased spouse’s exclusion, which is not indexed for inflation beyond the year of the spouse's death.
+For example, if one spouse died in 2022 after using only $4 million of his or her exclusion for lifetime gifts, the other spouse would still have their $12.06 million exclusion (or a higher amount depending on the inflation adjustment in the year of his or her death) as well as the remaining amount of the deceased spouse’s exclusion, which is not indexed for inflation beyond the year of the spouse's death.
 The remaining exclusion would also be available to the surviving spouse for gift tax purposes.

 Although portability may cause some decedent’s estates to consider filing an estate tax return to make that election, many estate planners believe more traditional strategies may be more effective.
 Also, the estate tax return (Form 706) is very lengthy, with multiple schedules and involves valuation issues and complex tax laws that can make it very cumbersome and expensive to complete.
 And, with the large increase in the lifetime exclusion amount, fewer estates would be required to file an estate tax return, notes Wolters Kluwer.

 Additional Key Points on Estate Taxes and Portability

 - Estates have up to nine months after a person dies to file an estate tax return, but can, and often do, request a six-month extension.

 - Estates that fall below the exclusion amount are not required to file Form 706, but they must do so to make the portability election.